Robert Cecil, 1st Viscount Cecil of Chelwood: Cecil and appeasement

 In his memoirs, Cecil wrote that the wife of the Czechoslovak President, Edvard Beneš, telephoned him on behalf of her husband and asked for advice on the crisis: "I felt forced to reply that, much as I sympathized with her country, I could not advise her to rely on any help from mine.
 It was the only reply that could be made, but I have never felt a more miserable worm than I did when making it.
 To me and many others the transaction was as shameful as anything in our history".
 He further lamented, "Nothing was more painful in the whole of these... negotiations than the constant threats of the Germans to enforce by arms any of their demands which were resisted, threats to which we instantly submitted".
 He wrote a letter to The Guardian denouncing Munich: "But supposing there is a German guarantee, of what is its value?
 It is unnecessary to accuse Germany of perfidy.
 Not only the Nazi Government but all previous German Governments from the time of Frederick the Great downwards have made their position perfectly clear.
 To them, an international assurance is no more than a statement of present intention.
 It has no absolute validity for the future".

 After the German invasion of the remaining Czechoslovak state in March 1939, Cecil was opposed to Eden rejoining the government because such a strengthening of Chamberlain would be a disaster.
 He had a low opinion of the Labour Party (except for Sir Stafford Cripps and Noel-Baker), whom he thought were doctrinaire and unpractical.
 In his view, Clement Attlee was "not a leader" and would have to be removed if Labour was to be effective.
 He wanted a "closer union between European states" against "nationalism" in the postwar settlement.
+In his 1941 book A Great Experiment, Cecil strongly criticised Sir John Simon, the Foreign Secretary between 1931 and 1935 for his weak response to the Japanese seizure of Manchuria region of China in 1931, which he believed had led directly to World War Two.
+Cecil argued that Simon should had the League of Nations impose sanctions on Japan in 1931, writing: "If it had been stopped by an united League of Nations, it could have had no successors.
+Above all, it encouraged aggressive Powers in Europe-first in Italy and then Germany-to set at nought the barrier so laboriously erected at Geneva against aggression, and brought us step by step to the present intensely grave position".